g3tsyst3m/g3tsyst3m.github.io/_posts/2026-06-26-How to Create a Makeshift C2 with Claude Code as the Operator.md

 - **Encrypted payloads**: tasks and results are currently plaintext JSON.
 HTTPS handles transport encryption but payload-level encryption would protect against a compromised broker SQLite.
 - **Implant hardening**: `svc.py` sits on disk in plaintext.
 For anything beyond a lab you'd want it packed or loaded from memory.
-- **The Obvious - Add More Commands!**: I just threw this together to demonstrate the capabilities of Claude in managing a mimimal C2 setup.
+- **The Obvious...Add More Commands!**: I just threw this together to demonstrate the capabilities of Claude in managing a mimimal C2 setup.
 If I really grew this out more, I'd add privilege escalation, BOF options, etc.

 ---

 ## Wrapping Up